 About & Contact Me

-After taking on photographic commissions and adventures all around the UK and abroad, I finally kept this promise and in 2013 I followed my dream.
-Today, from my studio on Cornwall's magnificent Atlantic Coast, I range far and wide, searching for drama and dynamic atmospherics at remote and unspoilt coastal locations.
+In February 2013 I finally kept my childhood promise and moved to Cornwall.
+Today, from my studio in Crantock on the Atlantic Coast, I range far and wide, searching for drama and dynamic atmospherics at remote and unspoilt coastal locations.

-Alongside Commercial commissions and Limited Edition image sales, I run Cornish Seascape Workshops.
-Over ten years this course has gained an international reputation for reward and results.
-This is because all the skills I have gained in my professional career and the wide experience of such close and extended contact with the coast, come together in this unique residential course.
+Here, alongside my commercial commissions and limited edition sales, I run Cornish Seascape Workshops.
+Over ten years my course has gained an international reputation for reward and results.
+All the skills I gained in my professional career and the wide experience of such close and extended contact with the coast, come together in this unique residential course.
 This year the difference I offer was recognised when I won the 'BEST TRAINING PROVIDER' category in the Photography News Awards 2022.
 It's true to say that I could not be happier!

 To contact me about any aspect of my photography and services you can email me at -

 email@example.com or call me on +44(0)7850 569 409